loolooyyyy/konfigurations/README.md

 ## Java Configuration Library

-Similar to apache commons configuration but strives to be simple and have as little exteranl dependencies as possible.
+Similar to apache commons configuration but strives to be simple and have as little external dependencies as possible.

 Example usage: